 Money is often treated as a cold, rigid thing.
-Just numbers on a page.
+Numbers on a page.
 But money is more like energy.
-It flows.
-It moves.
+It flows and it moves.
 It fuels ideas and people.
-If you build products for a living, learning how this energy works is essential.
+If you work in IT, learning how this energy works is essential.

 Why Understanding Money Matters

-As a PM, you decide where to direct energy.
-When you choose which feature to build or which market to explore, you decide where the money goes.
-If you can read and talk about money, you will make better choices and explain them to your team.
+In IT, you constantly decide where to direct effort and resources.
+When you choose which system to improve, which feature to build, or which tool to adopt, you decide where the money goes.
+If you can read and talk about money, you will make better choices and explain them clearly to your team.

 Money is not just logical.
 It is emotional too.
 Many of us grow up with fears or myths about money.
 When you understand the flow of money, you worry less and act with more confidence.